Hybrid Scenario: a Few Considerations on SAP S/4HANA Implementation

 Moreover, you can settle for several hybrid cloud solutions using a combination of certified IaaS, PaaS and SaaS providers of your choice, as SAP allows for that.

 Here are some common hybrid cloud strategy examples:

-Additionally, SAP has just signed a .
+Additionally, SAP has just signed a partnership deal with Microsoft.
 The two companies will now work together on assisting customers with SAP S/4HANA migration to Azure, as well as harmonize the scope of jointly offered products, services, and SAP cloud platform integrations.
 This, in turn, will result in cost-savings and reduced complexity of migration.
 We should expect an updated Microsoft Azure stack for SAP in the coming months.

 Running SAP on Azure already brings major cost-savings for your business.
 In our case study, we demonstrate how a pharma company achieved a 30% increase in performance after migrating its SAP system landscape to Azure.

 Why Enterprises Choose to Upgrade to SAP S/4HANA

 A recent survey carried out by LeanIX and PwC states that 20% of enterprises have already completed their S/4HANA migration well ahead of SAP ECC’s end of life in 2025, and 49% plan to complete the transition by 2020.

 The early adopters recognize that SAP S4/HANA is more than just a new ERP solution – it’s a tool for accelerating digital transformations and unlocking new value streams across organization.
 The key drivers for adopting new SAP software suite are as follows: